 3) Reduce the amount of caffeine in your diet.
 Too much caffeine can dehydrate the skin.
 Caffeine can aggravate the adrenal glands by making them release the stress hormone cortisol.
 If you are feeling overworked or burnt out cut the caffeine out for two weeks and see if your skin is less dry and you feel more energised!
 You can swap coffee for herbal teas such as mint tea, lemon or ginger tea.

 5) Eat plenty of fibre.
 Foods naturally high in fibre such as wholegrain rice, oats, beans, lentils and legumes literally help to bind to excess waste in the body and excrete it.
-Fibre is useful for constipation too as this can lead to toxic build up which may affect the condition of the skin.
-Typically if the skin is congested its largely down to sluggish bowels that need support!
+Fibre is useful for constipation too as this can lead to toxic build-up which may affect the condition of the skin.
+Typically if the skin is congested it largely down to sluggish bowels that need support!

 6) Take probiotics.
 These powerful organisms of friendly bacteria to support the health of the digestive tract and therefore help the condition of the skin.
 They help to reduce inflammation on the skin and reduce the appearance of redness.
 You can get these in supplement form.
 Go for the two strains Lactobacillus acidophilus and Bifido Bacterium.